Dean Cox: 2007–2014

 Cox played 21 games in 2007 and all 22 in 2008 as the club missed the finals, in what was a turbulent few years.
 The departure of Ben Cousins and Chris Judd (Carlton) and questions surrounding the clubs culture meant that Cox had to step up.
 Many thought he would be appointed Captain for 2008, but the position was awarded to Darren Glass.
 Cox made the All-Australian Team in both of these years, continuing to be the dominant ruckman of the competition despite playing in a struggling side (mostly in 2008).
 He also did no harm to his reputation as a ruckman/midfielder, collecting 25 disposals or more 5 times in 2007, and 7 times in 2008, and regularly featuring among the best.
 Standout games included the Semi-Final against Collingwood in 2007 that went to extra time (which West Coast lost), where Cox collected 27 disposals, 9 marks, 29 hitouts and a goal.
 In Round 10 of 2008 against Collingwood, again an Eagles loss, Cox gathered 30 disposals, 7 marks, 36 hitouts and kicked two goals.

 Cox finished his career with 6,628 hitouts, an AFL record at the time of his retirement.

 AFL coaching career

 Sydney Swans

-Cox joined the Sydney Swans as an assistant coach under senior John Longmire at the end of the 2017 season.
+Cox joined the Sydney Swans as an assistant coach under senior coach John Longmire at the end of the 2017 season.
 On 26 November 2024, two months after the club suffered a 60-point loss to in the Grand Final, the club announced Longmire's resignation as senior coach and that Longmire would hand the senior coach role to assistant coach Cox, who became the 46th senior coach of the Sydney Swans.